Did you know laser Genesis is great for Acne Scars!

 What does the treatment feel like?

 Think of the feeling of the first few drops of warm oil when you’re at a spa.
-Because the mechanism is bulk heating, the hand piece is quickly moved around different parts of the face.
+Because the mechanism is bulk heating, the handpiece is quickly moved around different parts of the face.
 In this way, the patient experiences a relaxing, warm sensation without the sharp sting of most lasers.
 Depending on the patient and the aggressiveness of the dermatologist, one can usually expect to receive between 1,000 to 2,500 pulses per area.

 How many treatments do you need to treat acne scars?

-Most patients see some mild benefit after the first treatment, but we generally recommend four to six treatments to keep the skin remodeled to its optimal level.
+Most patients see some mild benefit after the first treatment, but we generally recommend four to six treatments to keep the skin remodelled to its optimal level.
 Usually, the “wow” moment happens after the third or fourth treatment.
 For some deeper scars (acne or otherwise), patients may require more treatments, but it all depends on how old and deep the scar is.

 Who can do it?